MillionConcepts/ahfe/document/bundle_documentation.md

 ### 'HTR'

 File 3 contains a field labeled 'HTR,' described in [^10] as 'an integer between 1 and 16 converted to real mode.'
-This might be understood to refer to a decimal conversion of the four 'DH-93' bits described on on p.
+Although it is impossible to say with certainty, this could reasonably be understood to refer to a decimal conversion of the four 'DH-93' bits described on p.
 C-73 of [^20].
 We suspect it was written to disk incorrectly, as the field contains only missing data flags and intermittent '1s' that do not obviously correspond to heater activations, or indeed to anything else.
 Additionally, the description of File 3 in [^19] describes it, somewhat cryptically, as "time, blank, reference bridge and thermocouple temperatures," suggesting the possibility that nothing was intended to be written in this field at all and that the '1s' are an artifact of tape-writing or -reading processes; however, this explanation raises the serious question of why other mission personnel gave a specification for the field.
 In response to this mystery, we have discarded this field in ``split`` and ``depth.``

 ### Impulsive Outliers